-- If the deposits were thick, you may have to re-apply the Gel until completely clean.
+- If the deposits were thick, you might have to re-apply the Gel until completely clean.
 Follow steps 13-18 for any re-applications of Gel.

-- Once you have determined all the fill areas are clean and no additional Gel or debris remain, you can begin the clean-up process.
+- Once you have determined all the fill areas are clean and no additional Gel or debris remains, you can begin the clean-up process.

 - Test the pH of the water in your sump basin to make sure it meets release limits.
 If the pH is low, you can add ScaleBreak Neutralizer until the pH reaches the proper release value.

-- After the cleaning some of the debris may now be in the bottom of the basin, you can utilize our Cooling Tower Vacuum (CTV) to vacuum these debris out.
+- After the cleaning, some of the debris may now be in the bottom of the basin; you can utilize our Cooling Tower Vacuum (CTV) to vacuum this debris out.

 - Once the tower basin has been flushed and cleaned of any remaining Gel and particulate, you can reestablish pH & conductivity meters, turn on non-chemical treatment systems or water treatment chemical feeds.